-- NP 19 Notice to the Profession and Public COVID 19 Resumption of Court Operations; - FAM 07 CFCSA Consent Requisitions; - CRIM 13 Initial Appearance Court During COVID-19 (Consent Requisition form); and - Small Claims Consent to adjourn settlement conference form, Consent to adjourn trial conference form.

-for the processes to adjourn matters remotely.
+- Notice to the Profession and Public 19; - FAM 07 CFCSA Consent Requisitions; - CRIM 13 Initial Appearance Court During COVID-19 (Consent Requisition form); and - Small Claims Consent to adjourn settlement conference form, Consent to adjourn trial conference form for the processes to adjourn matters remotely.
 Counsel are also encouraged to obtain a designation of counsel on all indictable offences.